 It felt wrong to share pictures of us on the beach when people in the UK can't leave the house.
 We were lucky to have left the UK before all that kicked off.
 In fact we nearly went back to the UK in January.

 We had booked flights and everything.
-We were going to go back to renew my passport and see the PopUp team for our annual company retreat.
+We were going to go back to renew my passport and see the Rebel team for our annual company retreat.
 We had done all the research of where to get tests, how to quarantine when we arrived and how to travel.
 Then on the day that we booked our flights, Boris announced that Christmas was cancelled.

-That day the PopUp retreat turned into an online event and Katie and I cancelled our flights back.
+That day the Rebel retreat turned into an online event and Katie and I cancelled our flights back.
 We are so glad we did.
 The next day flights in and out of the UK were starting to be cancelled and we felt like we had dodged getting trapped there.

 I am so grateful for the financial position that Katie and I have created for ourselves.
 Financial Independence has really come into it's own for us.
 If you ever wanted a reason to take control of your finances and improve your situation this is it.
 When shit hits the fan if you have financial resources you have options.